About the game

 pubs at half-way and at the end of the game have step-free front access and an

-However, we are currently looking for wheelchair users to play-test the game
+We are currently looking for wheelchair users to play-test the game

 before we call it "wheelchair friendly".